Lionel Crabb: Death by misadventure

 The British diving expert Rob Hoole wrote in 2007 that Crabb had probably died of oxygen poisoning or perhaps carbon dioxide poisoning, and that Crabb's age and poor health caused by his heavy drinking and smoking had made him unsuitable for the mission that he had been assigned.
 In support of the death by misadventure theory, Hoole noted that before disappearing on his second attempt to dive Ordzhonikidze, Crabb had during his first attempt experienced equipment failure, which suggested that Crabb's equipment was not up to standard.
 Crabb's MI6 officer Nicholas Elliott always took the view that Crabb had suffered equipment failure, or his health had given way, and that his reputation had been unfairly dragged through the mud.

 Historical media

 In a war documentary series titled Secrets of War, episode titled "The Cold War.
 Khrushchev's Regime", a 1996 interview with former head of the KGB Vladimir Semichastny (who was the first secretary of Komsomol at the time of Crabb's disappearance) reported, Crabb's decapitated body was found floating in the harbour two months after his disappearance.
-In the interview, Semichastny states that the "Crabb Affair" was handled elegantly.
+In the interview, Semichastny states that the "Crabb Affair" was handled “elegantly.”

+Legacy

+As of 2024, a Gibraltar-based Sea-class Diving Support Boat of the Royal Navy is named for Lionel Crabb.